 4. End-of-Tenancy cleaning

 This cleaning session usually spans 3-5 hours and will set you back anywhere from $200 to $400.
 This cost is expected to be borne by you, the tenant.
-For example, Helpling charges $378.90 for “Move Out Cleaning” for homes between 751-1,000sqft.
-Their service also includes cleaning upholstery, and even the inside of your fridge.
+For example, Helpling charges around $290 for homes under 500sqft for its move-out cleaning service, which includes cleaning upholstery and even the inside of your fridge.

-However, if you decide to take your chances and not hire professionals for the job, your landlord might deem the state of the apartment during handover as less than satisfactory and hire professional cleaners at your cost.
+However, if you decide to take your chances and not hire professionals before the handover, your landlord might find the condition of the unit unsatisfactory and hire cleaners at your expense instead.

 If you drive, be prepared to pay a parking fee that varies depending on where you’re renting.
 In prime areas, condo parking can set you back anywhere from $150 to over $300 per month.
 In non-prime areas, they’re usually a bit kinder to your wallet, ranging from $80 to $150.
 But, to be sure, always check with the condo management for the most up-to-date rates!

 HDB parking rates vary depending on the location designations and seasons.
-There are three categories: Restricted Zones which are typically in prime areas, and Designated Areas and Rest of Island, which cover non-prime regions.
-Expect to pay anywhere from $80 to $190 per month in the restricted zones, while non-prime regions usually have rates between $80 and $120.
+There are three categories: Restricted Zones, which are typically in central areas, Designated Areas, and Rest of Island, which covers non-prime regions.
+Expect to pay anywhere from $80 to $190 per month in restricted zones, while non-prime regions usually have rates between $80 and $120.

 6. Stamp duty on your tenancy

 In Singapore, tenants must pay stamp duty when signing a Tenancy Agreement.
-It’s a government fee that legally validates the contract and applies to leases longer than 4 years or leases under 4 years with a monthly rent exceeding $1,000.
+It’s a government fee that legally validates the contract and applies to most residential leases.

 Payment must be made within 14 days of signing the lease via the IRAS e-Stamping Portal.
 Failure to do so could lead to penalties, and the tenancy agreement may not be legally recognised.